neueda/awesome-neo4j/README.md

 ## Bolt

-- [neo4j-java-driver](https://github.com/neo4j/neo4j-java-driver) - [BETA] Java driver for Neo4j binary protocol.
+- [neo4j-java-driver](https://github.com/neo4j/neo4j-java-driver) - Java driver for Neo4j binary protocol.
-- [neo4j-python-driver](https://github.com/neo4j/neo4j-python-driver) - [BETA] Python driver for Neo4j binary protocol.
+- [neo4j-python-driver](https://github.com/neo4j/neo4j-python-driver) - Python driver for Neo4j binary protocol.
 - [neo4j-javascript-driver](https://github.com/neo4j/neo4j-javascript-driver) - [BETA] JavaScript driver for Neo4j binary protocol.
-- [neo4j-dotnet-driver](https://github.com/neo4j/neo4j-dotnet-driver) - [BETA] .Net driver for Neo4j (Bolt).
+- [neo4j-dotnet-driver](https://github.com/neo4j/neo4j-dotnet-driver) - .Net driver for Neo4j (Bolt).
-- [neo4j-bolt-php](https://github.com/graphaware/neo4j-bolt-php) - [BETA] PHP driver for Neo4j binary protocol.
+- [neo4j-bolt-php](https://github.com/graphaware/neo4j-bolt-php) - PHP driver for Neo4j binary protocol.
 - [libneo4j-client](https://github.com/cleishm/libneo4j-client) - libneo4j-client is a client library written in C for Neo4j.
 It is not intended as a complete driver, but rather as a foundation on which basic tools and drivers for various languages may be built. libneo4j-client takes care of all the detail of establishing a session with a Neo4j server, sending statements for evaluation, and retrieving results.

 ## REST API